 General Education Policies

-Substituting other Earlham courses for General Education courses: Students who wish to fulfill a General Education Requirement by taking an Earlham course not designated as a General Education Requirement course (whether the course is offered on campus or as part of an Earlham off-campus program) must petition the Committee on Academic Programs (CAP).
+Substituting other Earlham courses for general education courses: Students who wish to fulfill a general education requirement by taking an Earlham course not designated as a general education requirement course (whether the course is offered on campus or as part of an Earlham off-campus program) must petition the Committee on Academic Programs (CAP).
 Petitions for substitutions are available from the Registrar's Office.
 It is the student's responsibility to complete the petition and to gather all necessary signatures from advisers and departments.
-Petitions from seniors must be filed by April 1st of the Junior year.
+Petitions must be filed by April 1st of the third year.

 Substitutions for general education courses from other academic institutions: Students who wish to fulfill a general education requirement by taking a non-Earlham course to meet a general education requirement (for example, a summer course at another institution, or a course through another institution's off-campus program) must seek approval in advance from the Registrar.
 Petitions for such substitutions are available from the Registrar's Office.
 The petition must be signed by the student's academic adviser.